About Us

 Joshua A. Tucker is Professor of Politics at New York University, Director of NYU’s Jordan Center for Advanced Study of Russia, co-Director of the NYU Center for Social Media and Politics, and co-author/editor of the award-winning politics and policy blog The Monkey Cage at The Washington Post.
 His research focuses on the intersection of social media and politics, as well as mass political behavior in post-communist countries.
 His most recent book is the co-edited Social Media and Democracy: The State of the Field (Cambridge University Press, 2020).

-Cristian Vaccari is Professor of Political Communication and Director of the Centre for Research in Communication and Culture at Loughborough University, UK.
-He is the Editor-in-Chief of The International Journal of Press/Politics and the author of Digital Politics in Western Democracies: A Comparative Study (Johns Hopkins University Press, 2013) and of Outside the Bubble: Social Media and Political Participation in Comparative Perspective (with Augusto Valeriani, Oxford University Press, 2021).
+Cristian Vaccari is Chair (Professor) of Future Governance, Public Policy, and Technology at the University of Edinburgh, UK.
+He is the Editor-in-Chief of The International Journal of Press/Politics and the author of Digital Politics in Western Democracies: A Comparative Study (Johns Hopkins University Press, 2013) and of Outside the Bubble: Social Media and Politica Participation in Comparative Perspective (with Augusto Valeriani, Oxford University Press, 2021).

 Elizabeth J. Zechmeister is Cornelius Vanderbilt Professor of Political Science at Vanderbilt University and Director of LAPOP Lab, where she directs the award-winning AmericasBarometer.
 She chairs the Comparative Study of Election Systems Planning Committee for Module 6.
 Her research focuses on voting, representation, charisma, crisis, and democracy.
 She is co-author of Democracy at Risk: How Terrorist Threats Affect the Public (Chicago, 2009) and co-editor of The Latin American Voter: Pursuing Representation and Accountability in Challenging Contexts (Michigan, 2015).